ASingham/MMAN4020_T3_2022_Purple_House/README.md

 3. Then, remove the power supply coming from the battery by carefully removing the JST-PK plug from the socket on the board.
     ** Note, this plug may be difficult to pull out, but avoid using excessive force to ensure no damage to the components or connections is caused.

+#### Additional instructions around power management and charging/using the battery can be found in the Battery Manual contained `here`

 ## Data Visualisation
 1. Visualising the live temperature data received from the operating device Log into the [AskSensors website](https://asksensors.com/home.html) using the Purple House login details.